Ureteral stones overview

-The stone begins as a tiny grain of undissolved material located where urine collects in the kidney.
+The ureters are small tubes that carry urine from each kidney to the bladder.
+A ureteral stone begins as a tiny grain of undissolved material located where urine collects in the kidney.
 When the urine flows out of the kidney, this grain of undissolved material is left behind.
-The material deposited is usually a mineral called calcium oxalate.
 Over time, more undissolved material is deposited, and the stone becomes larger.
 Most stones enter the ureter when they are still small enough to move down into the bladder.
 From there, they pass out of the body with urination.
-Some stones, however, have grown larger by the time they leave the kidney.
-They may become lodged in a narrow part of the ureter, causing pain and possibly blocking the flow of urine.
+However, some stones grow so large, that they become trapped in a narrow part of the ureter, causing pain and possibly blocking the flow of urine.

 How are ureteral stones diagnosed?

-Usually the only symptom of a stone is extreme pain.
-Stones are found on an x-ray or sonogram.
+There are several diagnostic tools that can be used to detect ureteral stones.
+Stones are often found by x-ray or CT imaging.
 These diagnostic images provide urologists with valuable information about the stone’s size and location.
-If your doctor suspects a stone but is unable to make a diagnosis from a simple x-ray, he or she may scan the urinary system using a procedure called an intravenous pyelogram (IVP).
-Since an IVP requires preparation, it has been replaced in many hospitals by an abdominal/pelvic CT scan, an extremely accurate diagnostic tool that can detect almost all types of ureteral stones.
+If your doctor suspects a stone but is unable to make a diagnosis from a simple x-ray, they may scan the urinary system using a procedure called an intravenous pyelogram (IVP).
+Since an IVP requires preparation, it has been replaced in many hospitals by an abdominal/pelvic CT scan, an exceptionally accurate diagnostic tool that can detect almost all types of ureteral stones.

-Treating ureteral stone disease depends on the size, position and number of stones in your system.
-Fortunately, the majority of small stones (0.2 inch or 4 mm in diameter) that are not causing infection, blockage or symptoms will pass if you drink plenty of fluids each day.
-The sudden pain that occurs when small stones start down the ureter can usually be treated with rest and analgesics or painkillers.
-Surgery should be reserved for cases where all other approaches have failed.
+The appropriate treatment for ureteral stones largely depends on the size, position and number of stones.
+Small stones (0.2 inch or 4 mm in diameter) that are not causing infection, blockage or symptoms, have the ability to be flushed out by consuming large amounts of fluid.
+Pain can usually be treated with rest and analgesics (painkillers).
+Surgery is generally reserved for cases when conservative approaches have failed.

-- is associated with ongoing urinary tract infection
+- The stone is associated with an ongoing urinary tract infection.

-- damages kidney tissue or causes constant bleeding
+- The stone damages kidney tissue or causes constant bleeding.

-- has grown larger (as seen on follow-up x-rays)
+- The stone continues to grow (as seen on follow-up x-rays).